microsoft/Kusto-Query-Language/doc/diffpatternsplugin.md

 The result of `diffpatterns` returns the following columns:

-* SegmentId: the identity assigned to the pattern in the current query (note: IDs are not guaranteed to be the same in repeating queries).
+* SegmentId: the identity assigned to the pattern in the current query (note: IDs aren't guaranteed to be the same in repeating queries).

 * CountA: the number of rows captured by the pattern in Set A (Set A is the equivalent of `where tostring(splitColumn) == SplitValueA`).